 Your diet and cooking methods may change as a mom.
-You may become more lax in your standards of good food.
+You may become laxer in your standards of good food.
 You may become the cleanest eater on the block.

 Maybe you were a gourmet chef before you had children and find that the only time the word gourmet is used in your house nowadays is when Mr. Gourmet Nugget is served on a plate with ketchup.
 Because you no longer find it rewarding to spend hours cooking only to end up making a peanut butter sandwich for your children.
-Or . . . you may find that before having children you stopped for lunch at a convenience store on your way to the office and now after having babies, you have a passion to only feed their bodies organic, grass fed fuel.
-Both of these changes are adaptive based on the unique needs of a mom for her children.
+Or . . . you may find that before having children, you stopped for lunch at a convenience store on your way to the office, and now after having babies, you have a passion to only feed their bodies organic, grass-fed fuel.
+Both of these changes are adaptive based on children’s unique needs.
 Don’t judge yourself either way.

 Your belief about extracurricular activities may change.
 You may spend your life on the ball field.
 You may decide extracurriculars are not your way of life.

 Before moving to Texas, I was warned about the “crazy, Texas” sports parents.
 I was scared of them and their commitment to their children’s sports.
-I may have even said, “I would NEVER put my children in a sport that goes year round.”
+I may have even said, “I would NEVER put my children in a sport that goes year-round.”
 Guess what?
 My sons swim 12 months out of the year.
 And do you know why that works for us?
-Well, we realized we do better with a consistent schedule and energy exertion.
+We realized we do better with a consistent schedule and energy exertion.
 But guess what?
-I also have friends who have dropped out of competitive sports because it causes their family too much stress.
+I also have friends who have dropped out of competitive sports because it causes their families too much stress.
 To each their own.
 Never say never, either way.